Virgin Galactic: Collaboration with Under Armour

 On 24 January 2019, Virgin Galactic announced a partnership with Under Armour for the fabrication of space suits for passengers and pilots of SpaceShipTwo.
 Under Armour would also create uniforms for Virgin Galactic employees working at Spaceport America.
 The full range known as the UA | VG (Under Armour | Virgin Galactic) built with UA's new Intelliknit fabric was revealed later, ahead of Richard Branson's inaugural commercial flight.
 This range included a base layer, the space suit and footwear.
 It was said that the base layer would enhance performance and blood flow during the high and zero G portions of flight and the liner of the spacesuit was made of new fabrics such as Tencel Luxe, SpinIt and Nomex, used for temperature control and moisture management.

 Collaboration with Purdue University

-On 23 September 2025, Virgin Galactic announced a partnership with Purdue University for a Virgin Galactic suborbital spaceflight with an all-Boilermaker crew.
+On 23 September 2025, Virgin Galactic announced a partnership with Purdue University for a Virgin Galactic suborbital spaceflight with a crew consisting of exclusively Purdue-associated people.
 The flight is dubbed "Purdue 1" and plans to fly in 2027 with a five-person crew consisting of Purdue faculty, students and alumni.
-Current confirmed crew members are professor Steven Collicott, graduate student Abigail Mizzi, and alumnus Jason Williamson.
-In particular, the mission will serve as an opportunity for Collicott and Mizzi carry out graduate research on zero-gravity oscillations of liquids set in motion by rotation.
+The crew members are professor Steven Collicott, graduate student Abigail Mizzi, alumnus Jason Williamson, alumnus Florence Stahura, and alumnus and veteran commercial astronaut Beth Moses.
+Experiments conducted during the flight are planned to include autonomous experiments in quantum technology and in-space chip manufacturing, and crew-monitored experiments on zero-gravity oscillations of liquids set in motion by rotation.
+The latter experiments will be monitored by Collicott and Mizzi as a part of a graduate research project.